Bg

 As your child gets older, they can be more involved with getting meals ready.
 If you haven’t already, try serving at least some meals family-style.
 This means putting all the components of the meal on the table and letting everyone serve themselves - including your kiddo!
 This gives them autonomy, and choice and helps them learn about what size portions feel good for their body.

 When it comes to beverages, your four year old should drink mostly water or milk.
-Other drinks such as juice and soft drinks carry little nutritional value and are often full of unwanted added sugars.
-Choosing water and milk now helps to shape your child’s taste preferences and helps them to continue drinking them in the future.
+Other drinks such as juice and soft drinks carry little nutritional value and are often full of unwanted added sugars. and milk now helps to shape your child’s taste preferences and helps them to continue drinking them in the future.

 At this age, your child may start to go longer between meals and snacks.
 They may even skip snacks from time to time.
 However, continue to offer meals and snacks at regular intervals instead of relying on them to tell you they are hungry.
 Sticking to a routine is helpful for your child to learn about their hunger and fullness cues.